Voxiferus/azure_tibbo_linux_nodejs/azure_tibbo_linux_nodejs.md

         var connectionString = "[IoT Device Connection String]";

--   Replace the above placeholder with device connection string.
-You can get this from DeviceExplorer as explained in [Step 1](#Prerequisites), that you copied into Notepad.
+-   Replace the above placeholder with **device connection string**.
+You can get this from DeviceExplorer as explained [here](https://github.com/Azure/azure-iot-sdks/blob/develop/tools/DeviceExplorer/doc/how_to_use_device_explorer.md#createdevice), that you copied into Notepad.

 -   Save your changes by pressing F2, then press F10 to close editor.